Listen to Leaked Audio of the Australian Prime Minister Roasting Trump

 The audience can be heard laughing and clapping throughout.

-Trump and Turnbull’s relationship was initially testy: during a tense phone conversation in February, Trump called it “the worst call by far” that he had had with another world leader.
+Trump and Turnbull’s relationship was initially testy: During a tense phone conversation in February, Trump called it “the worst call by far” that he had had with another world leader.
 But in early May, they had what appeared to be a congenial dinner on the Intrepid in New York City, and Trump sang Turnbull’s praises.

-Turnbull defended his speech, calling it a “good humored roast,” which was “light-hearted, affectionately light-hearted.”
-Good thing that Trump has historically proven himself as the kind of guy who can take a joke.
+Turnbull defended his speech, calling it a “good-humored roast,” which was “light-hearted, affectionately light-hearted.”
+Good thing that Trump has historically proven himself to be the kind of guy who can take a joke.